-- 210 Assuming that the level of complaints received by the CRTC offers a general sense of Canadians' concerns about telecommunications, the absence of data about complaints from before the Wireless Code's publication makes it impossible to use these data to draw conclusions about Canadians' wireless concerns. - 211 Without wishing to re-litigate the proceeding in which the CRTC reviewed CRTC' performance, the Forum again notes that access to an anonymized version of CCTS' complaints database would enable interested parties to contribute far more effectively to reviews of CCTS, and of the Wireless Code.
+- Assuming that the level of complaints received by the CRTC offers a general sense of Canadians' concerns about telecommunications, the absence of data about complaints from before the Wireless Code's publication makes it impossible to use these data to draw - Without wishing to re-litigate the proceeding in which the CRTC reviewed CRTC' performance, the Forum again notes that access to an anonymized version of CCTS' complaints database would enable interested parties to contribute far more effectively to reviews of CCTS, and of the Wireless Code. - We also note that the only statistics available to interested parties about Canadian telecommunications are published annually in the CRTC's communications monitoring reports.
+In the case of broadcasting, however, the CRTC also publishes separate reports for the television, radio and distributions sectors. - The same type of information should be published for Canada's telecommunications system.